min69u/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## What cheese can never be yours?
+Nacho cheese.